argilla-io/argilla/docs/_source/getting_started/installation/configurations/workspace_management.md

 ### Python client

 The `Workspace` class in the Python client gives developers with `owner` role the ability to create and manage workspaces in Argilla, and the users that belong to them.
-Check the [Workspace - Python Reference](/reference/python/python_workspaces.rst) to see the attributes, arguments, and methods of the `Workspace` class.
+Check the [Workspace - Python Reference](/reference/python/python_workspaces.rst) to see the attributes, arguments, and methods of the `Workspace` class..

 The `Workspace` class in Argilla is composed of the following attributes: